abbeygateit/terraform-template/README.md

-# Repo Template
+# Terraform Template Repo

-This is a blank Repo Template for you to copy which includes all the relevant policies and other standard governance documents.
+This is a blank Terraform Repo Template for you to copy which includes all the relevant policies and other standard governance documents.
+Aswell as some basic blank terraform files to get you started.

+For more information on Terraform, visit: https://developer.hashicorp.com/terraform

 ## Group Policies